Oct 22, 2013, 2:00 PM EDT

 “I’ve learned a lot about human anatomy the last eight months.”

-Donlon equally believes that Wright State has always been one of the team’s top leagues with a target on its back so last season or this season will both be competitive.
+Donlon believes that Wright State has always been one of the league’s top teams — with a target on its back — so last season and this season will both be competitive.